Keeping Your Cook-Out Gluten Free

-Before beginning, it’s also extremely important to sanitize hands, surfaces and dishes you plan to use to cook your gluten free options – for some notes on how to correctly do so, check here!
+Before beginning, it’s also extremely important to sanitize hands, surfaces and dishes you plan to use to cook your gluten-free options.
 Please remember that if your guest’s celiac disease or wheat allergy is important enough for you to know about and want to prepare food for, it’s equally as important to go the extra lengths to protect that guest from the potential dangers of cross-contamination.
 It’s always better to be safe than sorry!

 The other kind of guest that you might be preparing for is someone with a gluten sensitivity.
 This condition and its effects vary per person, but in most cases do not require the same efforts that the aforementioned diseases do – be sure to check with your guest about whether or not they are as carefully mindful of cross-contamination in their own homes or when dining out, and then you’ll know for sure what you need to do to fully accommodate their needs.

-Please be aware that it is most-likely safe to go with any products openly labeled as “gluten free,” but you should still be on the lookout for ingredient and allergen listings containing for any sort of grain (including wheat, barley, rye, oats, malt, or brewer’s yeast).
+Please be aware that it is most likely safe to go with any products openly labelled as “gluten-free,” but you should still be on the lookout for ingredient and allergen listings containing for any sort of grain (including wheat, barley, rye, oats, malt, or brewer’s yeast).
 As a rule of thumb, any plain meat, seafood item, fruit, or vegetable is always going to be safe – it’s just whatever pre-applied seasonings or dressing, oils, and other condiments you might prepare it with that you need to pay attention to.
 To add to that list, most plain dairy items and vegetable oils are safe as well – just be sure to double-check!

 Hamburgers and hot dogs are a staple at summer cookouts!
 Be sure to prepare them on a sanitized grill with safe seasonings, and have gluten-free buns readily available to prevent your guests from eating with forks and knives.